Vaginal exams. I don't know a single woman who likes them.

 Vaginal exams can measure certain things:

-Dilation: How far your cervix has opened.
+Dilation: How far the cervix has opened.
 10 centimeters being the widest.

-Effacement: This is how thin your cervix is.
-If you think of your cervix as funnel-like, and measuring about 2 inches, you will see that 50% effaced means that your cervix is now about 1 inch in length.
+Effacement: This is how thin the cervix is.
+If you think of the cervix as funnel-like, and measuring about 2 inches, you will see that 50% effaced means that your cervix is now about 1 inch in length.
 As the cervix softens and dilates the length decreases as well.

 Station: This is the position of the baby in relation to your pelvis, measured in pluses and minuses.
 A baby who is at 0 station is said to be engaged, while a baby in the negative numbers is said to be floating.
 The positive numbers are the way out!